binary-manu/arch-ansible/README.md

 Roles which install X apps will automatically pull X.org as a dependency.

+Most predefined roles can be disabled via variables to cater to specific need (i.e. replaced the default DE) and additional custom roles can be called after the built-in one, for example to add an extra package that requires specific configuration.
+See [here](#tags) about controlling built-in role execution and [here](custom-roles) about calling custom roles.

 ### Reboot

 After both `bootstrap` and `mainconfig` the system will be rebooted to